axinc-ai/ailia-models/image_manipulation/dehamer/README.md

 $ python3 dehamer.py --video VIDEO_PATH
 ```

-By adding the `--model_type` option, you can specify model type which is selected from "NH", "dense", "indoor", "outdoor". (default is outdoor)
+By adding the `--model_type` option, you can specify model type which is selected from "NH", "dense", "indoor", "outdoor". (default is NH)
 ```bash
 $ python3 dehamer.py --model_type outdoor
 ```